 - Calming Environment: Once settled in your accommodation, create a sleep-inducing atmosphere by dimming the lights and reducing noise levels.
 This tranquility encourages deeper sleep.

-Finding and implementing these kinds of strategies can help both you and your baby adjust to Hawaii Time faster so you can all enjoy your Hawaii vacation from Day 1.
+Finding and implementing these kinds of strategies can help both you and your baby adjust to Hawaii Time more quickly, allowing you to all enjoy your Hawaii vacation from Day 1.

 TIP: More people experience jet lag traveling from west to east.
 For most US travelers, you’ll be traveling east to west when traveling to Hawaii, so jet lag going on your vacation to Hawaii might not be too bad (but on the flip side, it might be more difficult as you head back home going east).